rusty-labs/thermal-mechanical-camera/README.md

 2. circuits - contains circuits for stepper controller and signal amplification.
 3. 3d-models - containts 3d models of mounts.
 4. sample-images - contains thermal images.
-5. camera-photos - contains photos of already built scanner.
+5. scanner-photos - contains photos of a scanner.

 Work is still in progress....